computorg/computo-quarto-extension/README.md

-# Use of the Computo Format Template
+# Use of the Computo format template

-This is a [Quarto-based](https://quarto.org) that assists you in creating a manuscript for Computo.
+This is a [Quarto-based](https://quarto.org) tempalte that assists you in creating a manuscript for Computo.

-## Creating a New Article
+## Creating a new article

-You can use this as a template to create an article for an AFT journal.
+You can use this as a template to create an article for Computo.
 To do this, use the following command:

 ```bash
 quarto use template computorg/computo-quarto-extension